Java AWT/Swing Testing¶

 Purpose¶

-Rapise supports the testing of Java applications using either the Abstract Window Toolkit (AWT) or Swing graphic user interface toolkits.
-For maximum flexibility, Rapise can connect to your choice of JVM.
+Rapise supports the testing of Java applications using either the Abstract Window Toolkit (AWT) or Swing graphical user interface toolkits.
+For maximum flexibility, Rapise can connect to a JVM of your choice.

 Java Bridge Installation¶

-In order to use a particular Java Virtual Machine (JVM) with Rapise you need to install Java Bridge into it.
-Installation process consists of several simple steps:
+To use a particular Java Virtual Machine (JVM) with Rapise, you need to install the Java Bridge into it.
+The installation process consists of several simple steps:

 -